Parametric bootstrap inference for stratified models with high-dimensional nuisance specifications: Simulation studies

 \section{Simulation studies}

-The finite-sample properties of unconstrained and constrained parametric bootstrap are assessed through extensive simulation studies, for four statistical models for stratified data.
-In particular, we consider a gamma model, a beta model, a curved exponential family model and a multi-sample Behrens-Fisher setting.
+The finite-sample properties of unconstrained and constrained parametric bootstrap are assessed through extensive simulation studies, for three statistical models for stratified data.
+In particular, we consider a beta model, a curved exponential family model and a truncated regression model, with the results for further models reported in the Supplementary Materials.
 For each model, we conduct 9 simulation experiments, one for each combination of number of strata $q \in \{10, 100, 1000\}$ and stratum sample size $m \in \{4, 8, 16\}$.

 Each simulation experiment involves $10000$ simulated samples under the model at a fixed parameter vector $\theta_0 = (\psi_0, \lambda_0^\top)^\top$.
 For each simulated sample, 17 statistics and 6 bootstrap-based $p$-values are computed for testing $\psi = \psi_0$.
 In particular, the statistics that are computed are i) $R(\psi)$, $S(\psi)$, $T(\psi)$, ii) the location and location-and-scale adjusted versions of $R(\psi)$, $S(\psi)$, $T(\psi)$, where the mean and variance of each statistic are estimated using unconstrained bootstrap (at $\hat\theta$) and constrained boostrap (at $\hat\theta_\psi$), and iii) $R^*(\phi)$ and the signed likelihood root computed from the modified profile likelihood \citep[see, for instance][Chapter 8]{Severini:2000}.
-The higher-order adjustment required for the latter two statistics is obtained using expected moments of likelihood quantities as in \citet[\S 7.5]{Severini:2000}.
+The higher-order adjustment required for the latter two statistics is obtained using expected moments of likelihood quantities as in \citet[Section 7.5]{Severini:2000}.
 Finally, for each of $R(\psi)$, $S(\psi)$, and $T(\psi)$, we compute the unconstrained and constrained bootstrap $p$-values in~(\ref{boot1}) and in~(\ref{boot2}), respectively.

 In the interest of space, in what follows, we only report results for the 6 statistics based on $R(\psi)$ shown in Table~\ref{tab:stats}.
 The conclusions for the remaining statistics and $p$-values are qualitatively the same.
 Results are also only presented for $(q, m) = (10, 4)$, $(q, m) = (100, 4)$, $(q, m) = (1000, 4)$, $(q, m) = (1000, 8)$, and $(q, m) = (1000, 16)$, because these combinations of $q$ and $m$ are sufficient for assessing the performance of the statistics as $q$ and $m$ grow.
-The results from all simulation experiments are provided in the Supplementary Material.
+The results from all simulation experiments are provided in the Supplementary Materials.

 The above experiments involve high-dimensional parameter spaces with as many as 1000 nuisance parameters.
 As a result, the assessment of the statistics requiring bootstrapping is demanding in terms of computational time and cost, even when parallel computing with a large number of cores is used.
 For this reason, the number of bootstrap samples is limited to $1000$ in all simulation experiments.